rbarilani/solution-center-login/README.md

 * `gulp build`: build the project and make new files in `dist`
 * `gulp serve`: start a server to serve the demo page and launch a browser then watches for changes in `src` files to reload the page
 * `gulp test`: run unit tests

+3. At this point, for local development you have two options:
+    - either running the Solution Center app locally (see instructions for it in its README file)
+    - or simulating the behaviour of the Solution Center app inside your own one, intercepting the login route and mocking its actual authentication through the User Service, bypassing the Solution Center app

 ### License
 MIT